Myxogastria0808/coffee/README.md

 2. Setup coffee theme

 > [!TIP]
-> If you want to use [the coffee theme repository](https://github.com/Myxogastria0808/coffee/) as your blog, there is no setup required other than the extra settings in 2-6.
+> If you want to use the coffee theme repository as a blog, you do not need to do the step `2.` other than making extra settings in the `2-6.` step after cloning the repository.

 2-1.
 Create your blog project